HarrisTheo/ncs/planning/04_agent_journal.md

   incident with local `qwen3.5:9b`.
 The reviewer rejected the triage and the UI displayed that disagreement without replacing the assessment.
 - The temporary Streamlit server was stopped after verification.

+## 2026-09-03 — Maintainability review

+The feature-complete codebase was reviewed for dead code, duplication, unnecessary dependencies and abstractions, long functions, naming, coupling, hidden configuration, and avoidable complexity.
+No large refactor or dependency change was justified for this small MVP.

+Small behavior-preserving cleanups were made:

+- Removed a redundant assessment-level approval check because `RecommendedAction.human_approval_required` is already constrained to the literal value `True` by Pydantic.
+- Simplified policy-section flattening and renamed the citation membership set to describe what it contains.
+- Normalized the incident and retrieved policy sections once per grounding validation instead of repeatedly inside comprehensions.
+- Calculated the evaluation retrieval-hit count once before formatting it.

+The existing provider protocol, immutable run records, error hierarchy, retrieval result types, and UI/backend separation were retained because each has a concrete use and keeps boundaries testable.

+Verification: the full automated suite passed with **90 tests**.